georgexyz19/georgexyz.com/content/posts/command-prompt.md

 ```

 It is a little hard to understand the `PS1` string even after reading the book chapter.
-A few Google searches find people are also asking the meaning of the string,
+A few Google searches find other people are also asking the meaning of the string,
 and it has already been answered by someone.

 * `\[\e]0;\u@\h: \w\a\]` sets the title bar of terminal